2GMon/bcas_reader_cookbook/README.md

 ------------

 #### platforms
-- `Debian` - This cookbook is tested with only debian-7.6.
+- `Debian` - This cookbook is tested with only debian-7.8 and debian-8.1.

 #### packages